What Should You Do When You Get an IRS Audit Notice?

 Audits may also arise from “information” being reported to the IRS, perhaps by a disgruntled former employee or ex-spouse.
-As is the case with all examinations, this can lead to criminal investigation and prosecution.
+As is the case with all examinations, this audit process can lead to criminal investigation and prosecution.
 The number of cases referred to Criminal Investigation Division is small; in fiscal 2016, the IRS initiated only 3,395 criminal probes.
 Any audit with possible criminal implications should be directed to an experienced criminal tax attorney for direction; he or she will manage the examination, often remaining in the background.

 As the numbers indicate, however, most audits involve only issues of dollars and cents and are resolved at the agent level.
 Where issues remain, they can be appealed administratively.
 The right to an in-person appeals conference, largely taken away in 2016, has been generally restored after a practitioner outcry.
 In appeals, outstanding issues will typically be resolved on their individual merits and based on litigation risks.
 The few cases not settled in appeals go into the court system where taxpayers prevail on only a small percentage of matters.

 Accordingly, recognize that the best opportunity to resolve a matter is at the examination itself.
 Good preparation with the aid of an experienced professional will likely lead to the best possible result.